MoronNick/DMF-Field-Day/Lab1/Lab1.md

 ## Assign Filter Role to Interfaces
 Now that we added the switches to the DMF controller, we now need to configure the interfaces on those switches and assign them a role.

-_In this lab’s topology ethernet2 and ethernet3 of the Filter-Switch are SPAN ports connected to the Production network_
+_In this lab’s topology ethernet2 and ethernet3 of the Filter-Switch are destination SPAN ports connected to the Production network_

 ## FILTER1 Interface
 1. Navigate to  **Monitoring > Interfaces**